SailingDreams/MyPresentationTemplate/README.md

 Just copy slide3.html and rename it to slide4.html and change the "next slide" and "previous slide" texts.

+The slides (text) are in the slides folder.
+The images (or figures) are in the images folder.
+Relative folders is used throughout the code so that you can use a plugin like "live server" with Visual Studio Code to develop your presentation.
+The trick it that the folder path can change when using relative folders.
+For example, in index.html, the path to slide1.html is slides/slide1.html.
+But if the current page displayed is slide1.html, the path to slide2.html doesn't need the "slides" folder.
+This is because slide2.html is in the same folder as slide1.html.

+Another example is if you are in the slides folder and want an image from the images folder, you have to use the "../" syntax to go back one folder. i.e.
+"../images/CatOnComputer.jpg"

 I'd also recommend that you append a more meaningful name to the slide.
 For
 example:
 slide1_HistoryOfAnimalsIntro.html